 Service Led Capital Schemes - The running of a district council requires an ongoing investment in assets that are used to deliver the business, such as fixed assets, plant and equipment and infrastructure.
 The need for expenditure on these has to be weighed up against other competing demands and priorities in order that the costs are able to be contained within the available resources.
-A review of the waste vehicles has been undertaken and expenditure of £4m factored in.
+The Capital Programme reflects the second year investment required in the water supply upgrade at the Ramsgate Marina of £50k and further investment in the upgrading of the floating pontoons in the outer marina at Ramsgate Harbour of £125k.
+Vehicles within the Grounds Maintenance Team are nearing the end of their useful life and a sum of £250k has therefore been factored in for 2015/16 for their replacement.

 Grant Funded Projects - The Council has plans for a number of schemes that will be fully or part funded by grant.
 The most significant of these is the provision of Disabled Facility Grants (DFGs) which are provided to residents as a financial contribution for adaptations to their homes, such as to assist with mobility difficulties.
 Councils can claim 100% of Communities and Local Government funding for each DFG without a need to match fund up to the total value of Government grant awarded.
 Unfortunately the authority is anticipating a substantial reduction in the capital receipts budget which has reduced the available funds the authority has to allocate.
 However, the authority is still committed to providing a contribution towards the government funding.
 It is intended to provide an initial match funding of £300k per annum towards the programme, being the maximum that it can afford in light of the overall capital programme and the anticipated level of capital receipts.
+The way DFGs are delivered is likely to change moving forward with Kent County Council and the Clinical Commissioning Groups deciding final allocations to local authorities.